 Have you ever wished you could send a quick email question to your doctor's office?
 MyChart makes it easy.
-Simply choose the Messaging tab and select a topic.
+Simply choose Messages and select Send a Message.
 Some examples include:

 - Ask a follow-up question about your visit.

 - Learn how or when to take a new prescription.

 - Report a minor condition and ask whether you need an office visit or if an e-visit would be sufficient.